Skip to main content

 4. Α Qualifying Money Market Fund (QMMF).

-FCA identified QMMFS among the 4 safetst places to hold your cash.
-The safety of a QMMF is driven by a few factors.
-The investments of a QMMF include mainly short, fixed term deposits and short-term government issued securities.
-In addition, MMFs need to have certain characteristics to be considered "Qualifying":
+The low risk of a QMMF is driven by a few factors.
+The investments of a QMMF include mainly short-term government-issued or -guaranteed securities and short, fixed-term deposits from high-quality companies.
+In addition, Money Market Funds (MMFs) s need to have certain characteristics to be considered "Qualifying":

 1. The MMF’s primary objective must be to preserve capital